ravendb/docs/docs/server/scaling-out/replication/index.markdown

 # Replication

 RavenDB supports replication out of the box.
-To enable it, you will need to drop the Raven.Bundles.Replication.dll to the server's `/Plugins` folder, just like you'd do with any other bundle.
+To enable it you have to activate a built-in replication bundle when creating a new database.

 You can read about potential deployment options for the replication bundle here: [Mixing Replication and Sharding](../replication-and-sharding).